George-Ogden/code-xray/README.md

 Well, now you can:

 ![binary search Code X-Ray example](https://github.com/George-Ogden/code-xray-samples/blob/master/images/binary-search-annotations.png)
+## Install
+0. Make sure you have Python>=3.11 and Visual Studio Code Insiders installed.
+1. Download the latest `.vsix` from the [Releases](https://github.com/George-Ogden/code-xray/releases) page.
+1. **Install from VSIX...** (see the [official page](https://code.visualstudio.com/api/advanced-topics/using-proposed-api#sharing-extensions-using-the-proposed-api) for more info).
+1. Launch code with the proposed API: `code-insiders . --enable-proposed-api=George-Ogden.xray` (https://code.visualstudio.com/api/advanced-topics/using-proposed-api#sharing-extensions-using-the-proposed-api).

 ## Usage
-0. Make sure you have Python>=3.11 installed.
-1. **Python: Select Interpreter** to get the environment with your packages installed.
 1. Write your tests in the same workspace.
+1. **Python: Select Interpreter** to choose the environment with your packages installed.
 1. Click `Run Code X-Ray` or type `Ctrl+Enter` in the function definition.
 1. Select the test to run.

 ![binary search selection example](https://github.com/George-Ogden/code-xray-samples/blob/master/images/binary-search-select.png)
 ### Advanced Usage
+- Hover over the annotations for more info.
 - Use `Ctrl+Del` to remove annotations.
-- Hover over the annotations for more info.

 ![json annotations hover example](https://github.com/George-Ogden/code-xray-samples/blob/master/images/json-annotations-hover.png)
 - Run on your tests as well as your code.